 The number of applications for international protection and asylum in Ireland have dropped significantly according to figures released by the Department of Justice & Equality.

-In January and February of this year, 552 migrants claimed international protection in the Republic of Ireland, which is down 27% on the first two months of the previous year, signifying a reversal in the trend of increasing numbers year-on-year since 2015.
+In January and February, 552 migrants claimed international protection in the Republic of Ireland, which is down 27% on the first two months of the previous year, signifying a reversal in the trend of increasing numbers year-on-year since 2015.

 Justice sources said that they hoped these new figures would be sustained, leading to decreased pressure on the direct provision system.
 Conditions in direct provisions have long been criticised by human rights campaigners in Ireland, with overcrowding being one of the chief concerns.

 The Garda, along with other sources, noted that the drop in numbers at the beginning of the year did not coincide with the worldwide outbreak of coronavirus.

 Sources said that the decrease in numbers was due to a decrease of large numbers of people seeking international protection from Albania and Georgia.
 The Garda stated that an operation which they led had slowed the number of people from Albania and Georgia to a trickle.

 In November of 2019, Taoiseach Leo Varadker said many Albanians and Georgians were travelling to Ireland with false travel documents, looking to enter the Republic.
 Minister for Justice Charlie Flanagan said some new arrivals at Dublin Airport were destroying false documents before presenting themselves at immigration checks.

 Sources said that the decrease in numbers was due to a decrease of large numbers of people seeking international protection from Albania and Georgia.

 Before these comments, immigration officials at Dublin airport had taken the initiative through conducting immigration checks on the runway tarmac.
 When disembarking passengers were found without the proper travel documents, they were refused entry.